contiamo/restful-react/README.md

 To get this functionality in Restful React, it is as simple as specifying a `wait` prop on your `Poll` component, provided your server implements the specification as well.

 #### [`Poll` Component API](src/Poll.tsx#L53-L101)

+### CLI tool - Code generation

+Typing are awesome, nobody will complain about this (exept if you really don't like autocompletion of course).
+But, manual typing is boring, long, and error prone… Luckily for you, we are lazy and really believe that OpenAPI specs should be only read by a computer (not really, who else want to read 10000+ lines of json or yaml :thinking:).

+Bref, `restful-react import my-open-api-spec-3-x.yaml -o my-awesome-generated-types.d.tsx` :tada:

+Now you need to add `qs` as dependency to your project, and you can import from this file any component with the types generated from the specs!
+Say welcome to the autocompletion and say goodbye to swagger :smile:

+Note: This is totally experimental for now, so if you have any issue with the generated types -> just open an issue (with the open-api extract and the restful-react component generated/wanted please).

 ### Caching